Moving MemInfo from the desktop to the Internet

 You may continue using your desktop MemInfo.
 You’ll send a fresh copy after you’ve tested out the whole system to see that all works ok.

-To send your database file to Support, upload it through:
+To send your database file to Support, upload it through this website:

 [step 2] Email the following information to Support-at-MemInfo.com: